Maybe, when you were younger, getting hold of high-quality ski gear was an easy process.

 You should be aware that there are purpose-built ski socks for men that add to your experience and comfort.
 If you’re going to get serious about skiing, be sure that when you try your boots on that you’re wearing ski socks – preferably the socks you’ll be using on the slopes.

 Ski socks are designed for the rigors of tough riding.
-They wick away moisture from your foot, keep your foot compressed for better comfort, they don’t slip inside the boot, and they are durable for the harder use they get put through.
+They wick away moisture from your foot, keep your foot compressed for better comfort, they don’t slip inside the boot, and are durable for the harder use they get put through.

 Be sure to find a pair with a good warranty.
 It does feel weird finding a warranty on socks, but the result is worthwhile.